Convex-Dev/design/docs/cad/003_encoding/README.md

 Encoding rules are:
 - The high bit of each byte is `1` if there are following bytes, `0` for the last bytes.
-- The remaining bits from each byte are considered as a standard unsigned big-endian two's complement binary encoding.
+- The remaining 7 bits from each byte are considered as a standard unsigned big-endian two's complement binary encoding.
 - The encoding is defined to be the shortest possible such encoding for any given integer.

 In data structures, a VLQ Count is frequently used to specify the number of elements in the data structure.

-It should be noted that this system can technically support arbitrary sized integers, however for use in CAD3 encoding it is limited to up to 63-bit integer values.
-It seems unlikely that anyone will ever actually need to construct or encode a data structure with this many elements, so this may be considered sufficiently future-proof.
+It should be noted that this system can technically support arbitrary sized integers, however for use in CAD3 encoding it is limited to 63-bit integer values.
+It seems unlikely that anyone will ever actually need to construct or encode a single data structure with this many elements, so this may be considered sufficiently future-proof.

 Note: In the Convex reference implementation a signed variant (VLC Long) is also available.
 This is not currently used in CAD3.